 Importance of Education

-The education of patients and their families should be a component of a pulmonary rehabilitation program.
+Education and self-management interventions with patients and their families should be components of a pulmonary rehabilitation program.

 - Helping patients become active participants in their health care.